publiccodenet/about/organization/annual-reports/annual-report-2021.md

 ### Mission

-**“The Foundation for Public Code enables public-purpose software and policy that is open and collaborative.”**
+#### “The Foundation for Public Code enables public-purpose software and policy that is open and collaborative.”

+> **Public code** is both civic code (such as policy or regulation) and computer source code (like software and algorithms) executed in a public context, by humans or machines.

 ## Achievements in 2021